 When can I call the Legal Intake Line?

-The need for legal services for low-income individuals is great.
-The legal clinic is comprised of a staff of four people – 2 lawyers, a community legal worker and an office manager, all of whom work together to provide much needed and high demand services.
-Unlike other legal clinics that provide legal services only to those living within its geographical boundaries, our clinic does not have any such boundaries.
-We take calls from clients living anywhere from Toronto to North Bay, Ontario.
-Unfortunately everyone will not be able to get through to our line, but we are working hard to answer as many calls as possible.
-Your call is important to us.
-Please be patient and keep trying.
+Please note that the need for legal services for low-income individuals is vast.
+The legal clinic’s staff work together to provide much needed and high demand services.
+Unlike other legal clinics that provide legal services only to those living within its geographical boundaries, our clinic does not have a catchment area.
+During Intakes, we take calls from clients living anywhere from Toronto to North Bay, Ontario.
+Unfortunately everyone will not be able to get through to our intake line, but we are working hard to answer as many calls as possible.

 The clinic has taken on my case.
 How do I contact my caseworker?

-Once we have taken on your case, your caseworker will provide you with his/her name and telephone number.
+Once we have taken on your case, your caseworker will provide you with his/her name and contact information.
 If you would like to speak with your caseworker, please call him/her to set up an appointment.
-Unfortunately we are not always able to accommodate clients who drop in without an appointment.
+Unfortunately we are not always able to accommodate clients who drop-in without an appointment.
 It is best to call first.
-Please make a note of any appointments you have with your caseworker.

 For links relating to the Legal Clinic, please go to the Links page.